-This Offering Common stock offered by us: Minimum: 3,000,000 shares Maximum: 4,000,000 shares Common stock to be outstanding after this offering: Minimum: 3,285,457 shares (1) Maximum: 4,285,457 shares (2) Common stock and common units to be outstanding after this offering Minimum:shares and common units(1)(3)Maximum:shares and common units(2)(4) Use of proceeds Assuming the mid-point of the price range set forth on the cover page of this prospectus, we estimate that the net proceeds of this offering, after deducting the placement fee and commissions and estimated expenses, will be approximately \$13.39 million, assuming a minimum offering, or \$18.19 million, assuming a maximum offering.
+This Offering Common stock offered by us: Minimum: 3,000,000 shares Maximum: 4,000,000 shares Common stock to be outstanding after this offering: Minimum: 3,285,457 shares (1) Maximum: 4,285,457 shares (2) Common stock and common units to be outstanding after this offering: Minimum: 5,019,521 shares and common units (1)(3) Maximum: 6,019,521 shares and common units (2)(4) Use of proceeds: Assuming the mid-point of the price range set forth on the cover page of this prospectus, we estimate that the net proceeds of this offering, after deducting the placement fee and commissions and estimated expenses, will be approximately \$13.39 million, assuming a minimum offering, or \$18.19 million, assuming a maximum offering.
 We will contribute the net proceeds of this offering to our Operating Partnership.
-Our Operating Partnership intends to use the net proceeds of this offering as follows: • Approximately \$0.5 million to repay outstanding indebtedness. • Approximately \$2.0 million for general working capital, which may be used to fund dividend payments. • Approximately \$1.67 million to reimburse our Operating Partnership for the purchase of the membership interests of DF-1 Carrollton, LLC, the current owner of The Shoppes at Eagle Harbor, one of the original eight properties in our operating portfolio. • Approximately \$[ ] in cash payments to those prior investors who have elected to receive cash instead of Operating Partnership Units for their contribution of membership interests in the Ownership Entities. • The balance, approximately \$[ ] million (assuming a minimum offering) or \$[ ] million (assuming a maximum offering) will be used for future acquisitions.
-Risk Factors Investing in our common stock involves a high degree of risk.
-You should carefully read and consider the information set forth under the heading "Risk Factors" beginning on page 14. and other information included in this prospectus before investing in our common stock.
-Nasdaq Capital Market symbol "WHLR" be issued upon the automatic conversion of the 300,000 shares of our common stock available f (2) Includes (a) 4,000,000 shares of common stock be issued upon the automatic conversion of the 400,000 shares of our common stock available f (3) Includes common units expected to be i redeemed for cash or, at our option, exchanged f (4) Includes common units expected to be in a common units expe to be issued in this offering, and (b) the 285,457 shares of common stock that will 249,750 outstanding shares of Series A Convertible preferred stock.
+Our Operating Partnership intends to use the net proceeds of this offering as follows: • Approximately \$0.5 million to repay outstanding indebtedness. • Approximately \$2.0 million for general working capital, some of which will be used to initially fund dividend payments. • Approximately \$1.78 million to reimburse our Operating Partnership for the purchase of the membership interests of DF-1 Carrollton, LLC, the current owner of The Shoppes at Eagle Harbor, one of the original eight properties in our operating portfolio. • Approximately \$4.18 million in cash payments to those Prior Investors who have elected to receive cash instead of Operating Partnership Units for their contribution of membership interests in the Ownership Entities. • The balance, approximately \$4.93 million (assuming a minimum offering) or \$9.73 million (assuming a maximum offering), will be used for future acquisitions.
+Risk Factors: Investing in our common stock involves a high degree of risk.
+You should carefully read and consider the information set forth under the heading "Risk Factors" beginning on page 15 and other information included in this prospectus before investing in our common stock.
+Nasdaq Capital Market symbol: "WHLR" CUSIP Number: 963025 101 be issued upon the automatic conversion of the 500,000 shares of our common stock available f (2) Includes (a) 4,000,000 shares of common stock be issued upon the automatic conversion of the 600,000 shares of our common stock available f (3) Includes 1,734,064 common units expected to b redeemed for cash or, at our option, exchanged f (4) Includes 1,734,064 common units expected to b to be issued in this offering, and (b) the 285,457 shares of common stock that will 249,750 outstanding shares of Series A Convertible preferred stock.
 Excludes for future issuance under our 2012 Equity Incentive Award Plan. to be issued in this offering, and (b) the 285,457 shares of common stock that will 249,750 outstanding shares of Series A Convertible preferred stock.
-Excludes for future issuance under our 2012 Equity Incentive Award Plan. ssued in the formation transactions, which may, subject to certain limitations, be for shares of common stock on a one-for-one basis. ssued in the formation transactions, which may, subject to certain limitations, be for shares of common stock on a one-for-one basis.
+Excludes for future issuance under our 2012 Equity Incentive Award Plan. te issued in the formation transactions, which may, subject to certain limitations, be for shares of common stock on a one-for-one basis. the issued in the formation transactions, which may, subject to certain limitations, be for shares of common stock on a one-for-one basis.